junxit/us-congress-bills-112/metadata.md

 - 2012-06-08 — Introduced in House
 - 2012-06-08 — Introduced in House
 - 2012-06-08 — Referred to the House Committee on the Judiciary.
+- 2012-06-18 — Considered under suspension of the rules. (consideration: CR H3715-3719)
+- 2012-06-18 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+683.
+- 2012-06-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-06-18 — Mr. Smith (TX) moved to suspend the rules and agree to the resolution.
+- 2012-06-18 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H3715-3716)
+- 2012-06-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H3715-3716)